 Remove when cleaning, swimming and taking a shower.
 The chemicals used during these activities could cause immediate tarnishing.

-Remove when sleeping.
-Movement during sleep can cause stress.
+Remove when sleeping as movement during sleep can cause stress on the jewellery.

 Store your jewellery in a cool, dry place.
-The bag provided will slow tarnishing and prevent scratching by other pieces in your jewellery box.
+The box provided will slow tarnishing and prevent scratching by other pieces in your jewellery box.

 Wipe your jewellery clean with a soft cloth before returning it to storage to remove any body oils and dirt.